 Clara’s hen party was in Cotignac.
 The hens: Clara, two Sophies, Iona, Lindsay, Chloe, Alexandra and Fiona rented a villa with a small pool close to the village centre.
 The villa was owned by an elderly Spanish lady whose family left Spain and came to France during the Spanish Civil War.
 They did well and Madame, now 80, owns several properties; houses and shops in Cotignac.

 There were dinners, picnics beside the lake and a party.
 The hit of the party was the 7 year old son of a stellar celeb.
 George (7) had a label on his back which read ‘FBI agent’.
 His dad gently reminded him that FBI agents rarely advertise their profession but George was adamant.
 He wouldn’t leave the house without it.
 His job that evening was to train as many tipsy 20 something girls as he could in the arts of espionage.
-The girls enjoyed the training - hiding, jumping out and running round the house causing Sally dog and a dear friend with early onset dementia much confusion.
+The girls enjoyed the training - hiding, jumping out and running round the house causing old Sally dog and a friend with dementia much confusion.
 When George was tearfully lead away close to midnight - secret agents need their sleep - he pronounced that the girls were the best fun ever and asked please could he stay longer.